paryulj44/DataStructure-Algo-/README.md

 # DataStructure-Algo-
-This is practise repository, contains solution of solved dsa problems listed on love babbar sheet
+This is practise repository, contains java topics code Snippet.